Tape v. Hurley: Discrimination against Chinese immigrants

 Chinese immigration started from the California Gold Rush in the 1840s when many Chinese immigrants hailed from South China to California to try their luck.
 Most Chinese immigrants were young males with poor financial backgrounds working on mining and railroad constructions.
 Chinese immigrants were seen as a threat to the white-dominated labor market due to their strong motivations to work.
 Protest, violence, and harassment toward Chinese immigrants intensified in 1850, and Chinese workers were subsequently excluded from white-dominated unions.
-The conflicts between Chinese and white were at their peak in the 1870s, when Chinese workers were seen as the primary reasons behind massive layoffs and poor economic conditions in California.
-Hundreds of Anti-Chinese riots and protests broke out in the 1870s, and such sentiments of hatred led to legal discrimination against Chinese immigrants extending throughout the latter half of the nineteenth century.
+The conflicts between Chinese and whites were at their peak in the 1870s, when Chinese workers were seen as the primary reasons behind massive layoffs and poor economic conditions in California.
+Hundreds of anti-Chinese riots and protests broke out in the 1870s, and such sentiments of hatred led to legal discrimination against Chinese immigrants extending throughout the latter half of the nineteenth century.
 Despite anti-Chinese feelings in the United States, the population of Chinese immigrants grew steadily from 1850 to 1880.
 Until 1880, there were about 105,000 Chinese immigrants in America.

 Starting from 1870, state and local law placed a myriad of social and economic restrictions on Chinese immigrants.
 The Page Act of 1875 was the first restrictive federal immigration law that effectively prohibited Chinese women from entering the United States.
 In May 1882, the United States Congress passed the Chinese Exclusion Act, banning all immigration from China and barring all Chinese immigrants from naturalization.
 In 1891, California explicitly enacted the state law: "The coming of Chinese person into the States, whether subjects of the Chinese Empire or otherwise, is prohibited."
-During the progressive era, the politicians of both Democratic and Republican parties supported the Chinese Exclusion Act.
+During the progressive era, the politicians of both the Democratic and Republican parties supported the Chinese Exclusion Act.
 In 1943, Congress repealed the exclusion laws and permitted 105 Chinese to enter each year.
 It was not until 1965 when all restrictions of entry were lifted.

 State legislation

-The legislation in the State of California had tremendous changes in the education policies toward minority students from 1850 to 1880.
+The legislation in the State of California prompted tremendous changes in the education policies toward minority students from 1850 to 1880.